Login

 Yes!
 New customers are eligible for the following.

-2-Week Trial of a LIVE Class: Attend LIVE sessions and have access to the My Classes system to get a feel for the class.
+2-Week Trial of a LIVE Class: Attend LIVE sessions and have access to the course management system to get a feel for the class.

-2-Week Video-Based Course Trial: Get access to selected Algebra, Pre-Algebra and Pre-Pre-Algebra videos and check out the online interface.
+2-Week Video Course Trial: Get access to selected Algebra, Pre-Algebra and Pre-Pre-Algebra videos and check out the online interface.

-• Where can I get information about the teacher?
+• Where can I get information about the teachers?

-Information about the teacher can be found on the About page.
+Information about the teachers can be found on the About page.

 • What are the benefits of online learning?